uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 Make sure you push to github classroom **BEFORE 4PM on Monday!** You will not be able to push after that!

-Submit a link to your repo in the form `https://github.com/uofa-cmput404/f25-labsignment-heroku-yourgithubname/commit/bunch-of-numbers` on eClass. **Do not** submit a link to a branch, a file, or the clone URL.
+Submit a link to your repo in the form `https://github.com/uofa-cmput404/f25-labsignment-heroku-yourgithubname/commit/bunch-of-numbers` on Canvas. **Do not** submit a link to a branch, a file, or the clone URL.

 <p class="warning">If you do not submit a link to your COMMIT on Canvas on time using the correct format above, you will get a zero.</p>